xsdk-project/HandsOnLessons/contribution_guide.md

 minute or two in re-generating the site.
 And, it also means your changes are always going live.

 This site is a GitHub pages site using a GitHub [supported](https://pages.github.com/themes/) Jekyll theme backend.
 This means you compose content in GitHub Markdown and when you commit changes to GitHub, Jekyll generates the html pages for the site automatically.
 But, it also means its a bit harder for you to preview, locally, your changes before committing.

-But, if we don't like the current theme we're using [Cayman](https://pages-themes.github.io/cayman/), we can easily change it by going to the repository's settings page on github, scrolling down to the GitHub Pages section and hitting the `Change Theme` button and then selecting another theme.
-Note, there are only a handful of themes supported by GitHub this way (e.g. easily switchable).
+But, if we don't like the current theme we're using, [Cayman](https://pages-themes.github.io/cayman/), we can easily change it by going to the repository's settings page on github, scrolling down to the GitHub Pages section and hitting the `Change Theme` button and then selecting another theme.
+Note, there are only a handful of themes supported by GitHub this way (e.g. easily switchable via the `Change Theme` button).
 However, that does not mean we cannot choose from another UNsupported theme.
 There are hundreds of [Jekyll themes](http://jekyllthemes.org) available and we should probably spend some more time to find best.
-Using an UNsupported theme simply means that we'd have to buy into committing all the Jekyll accoutrements to our repo and, as a result, cannot as easily switch the theme later if we don't like it.
+Using an UNsupported theme simply means that we'd have to buy into committing all the Jekyll accoutrements to our repo and, as a result, it is not as easy to switch the theme later if we don't like it.

 To permit the site to be easily switched to another GitHub supported Jekyll theme, I have chosen **not** to commit to the repository all the Jekyll accoutrements.